tatumamckinnis/Markov/README.md

 ### Question 3

 Markov models like the one you implemented in this project are one example of a larger research area in artificial intelligence (AI) and machine learning (ML) called *generative models* for *natural language processing*.
-Currently, one of the state-of-the-art models is called *GPT-3*, created by [OpenAI](https://openai.com/about/).
+Currently, one of the state-of-the-art models is called *GPT*, created by [OpenAI](https://openai.com/about/).
 OpenAI states that their "mission is to ensure that artificial general intelligence (AGI)—...highly autonomous systems that outperform humans at most economically valuable work—benefits all of humanity."

-GPT-3 is not, however, open-source, meaning that the underlying source code of the model is not freely available and the model is only accessible via API calls.
+GPT is not, however, open-source, meaning that the underlying source code of the model is not freely available and the model is only accessible via API calls.
 Read this short article about open source code in artificial intelligence: Can’t Access GPT-3?
 Here’s GPT-J — Its Open-Source Cousin [accessible via this link](https://towardsdatascience.com/cant-access-gpt-3-here-s-gpt-j-its-open-source-cousin-8af86a638b11).

-Answer one or both of the following related questions:
+Answer both of the following related questions:
 - What do you think of OpenAI's stated mission?
 In particular, do you think that "highly autonomous systems that outperform humans at most economically valuable work" can benefit all of humanity?
 Why or why not?
 - Do you think new research code in AI/ML should be more open source?
 Why, or why not?